-Welcome to the Spring 2018 issue of Peregrinations: Journal of Medieval Art & Architecture
+Welcome to the Autumn 2018/Spring 2019 double issue of Peregrinations: Journal of Medieval Art & Architecture

 Our grateful appreciation and thanks for partial funding provided by Kenyon College.
-Associate Editor: Bradley Hostetler.
-Programming and copy-editing: John Pepple; Artistic Advising: Karen Gerhart.
+Programming and copy-editing: John Pepple and Artistic Advising: Karen Gerhart.

-Sarah Blick, Editor & Bradley Hostetler, Associate Editor
+Sarah Blick, Editor & Brad Hostetler, Associate Editor

 The Photobank database continues to serve as a resource for scholars and teachers.
 Please note that our Photobank has undergone considerable renovation and is now part of Digital Kenyon at Kenyon College.
 You can search by typing in a key word or name in the search box (e.g. Canterbury).
 The Photobank continues to grow with copyright¬-free images all downloadable for use in research and teaching.

 For future issues we are actively seeking articles on any aspect of medieval art and architecture, including: long and short scholarly articles, scholarly book reviews, review articles on issues facing the field of medieval art history, interesting notes and announcements, useful website recommendations, new archeological discoveries, and recent museum acquisitions.
 We are interested in publishing articles that will undergo double-¬blind review as well as those which are subject only to regular editing processes, including articles that are the result of preliminary research.
 We are also looking for images to add to our photobank, to be shared and used by anyone in the classroom and in their research.
 To round out the scholarly portion of the journal, we are also seeking short, amusing excerpts from medieval sources, comments on the Middle Ages in movies and popular culture, etc.